Ever since its debut in 1904, the Olympic gold medal has represented the pinnacle of athletic achievement.

 But why did the military choose this order to begin with?

-This article from The Institute of Heraldry has the explanation.
+The Institute of Heraldry has the explanation.
 From the beginning, the Army used silver stars to indicate a general’s grade.
 The generals wore these stars on gold epaulettes, so the stars were silver for maximum visibility.